INTERACTIVE LEARNING SPACES

-In contexts where there is a general passivity, and where education reform has not as yet brought about positive action, the Shabd Majaa Boards make change tangible in the following ways:
+In contexts where there is a general passivity, and where education reform has not as yet brought about positive action, the Shabda Majaa Boards make change tangible in the following ways:

 • These boards clean up the clutter on classroom walls, and force the posters unlinked to the ongoing lesson to be stored away.